Software-Knife-and-Tool/mu/README.md

 ------

-*mu* is a work in progress.
+*mu* is a work in progress and under heavy development.

-The runtime builds with rust 1.70 or better. *mu* runtime builds are targeted to:
+*mu* runtime builds are targeted to:

 - x86-64 and AArch-64 Linux distributions
 - x86-64 and M-series MacOs X